slimfy1/Olimex-Avrdude6_patch/README.md

         DISABLED   linuxgpio

   5)make
+        make[2]: Leaving directory `/c/avrdude-6.3/windows'
+        make[1]: Leaving directory `/c/avrdude-6.3'

-    Thats all.
+  6)Thats all.
 At the end of compiling you can see, that you have no problem.
 If folder you need "avrdude.exe" and "avrdude.conf".
 Now       you can use Olimex with Avrdude6+.

-        make[2]: Leaving directory `/c/avrdude-6.3/windows'
-        make[1]: Leaving directory `/c/avrdude-6.3'

 ![alt text](http://penguin.su/im_pic_article/123.jpg)